tangshuang/nautil/docs/component/two-way-binding.md

       this.attrs.show = !show

       // although `name` is not a declared two-way-binding prop, we can change this.attrs.name directly too
+      // if `name` is a normal prop, next sentence will not work
       // when and only when the parent component pass name as a two-way-binding prop, this will work this.attrs.name = 'some'
     }